The depreciation calculator uses three different methods to estimate how fast the value of an asset decreases over time.

 Now, that you know what depreciation is and how to calculate different types of depreciation, you might be interested in exploring our other business and personal finance calculators:

-Very helpful in comparing bank offers with different compounding periods, is APY calculator, which estimates the Annual Percentage Yield from the interest rate and compounding frequency.
+Very helpful in comparing bank offers with different compounding periods, is the APY calculator, which estimates the Annual Percentage Yield from the interest rate and compounding frequency.

 Another interesting calculator is our cap rate calculator which determines the rate of return on your real estate property purchase.